 White House Window to Diplomacy Over North Korea Closing Quickly

-WASHINGTON (CN) – President Donald Trump on Wednesday suggested that the United States may try to put more economic pressure on China to rein in North Korean leader Kim Jong Un.
+WASHINGTON (CN) – President Donald Trump on Wednesday suggested that the22 United States may try to put more economic pressure on China to rein in North Korean leader Kim Jong Un.

 The warnings from Trump, made in a series of Wednesday morning tweets, followed North Korea’s test of an intercontinental ballistic missile on July 3.

-In one tweet Trump questioned why the U.S. should continue trade deals with “countries that do not help us.”
+In one tweet Trump questioned why the22 U.S. should continue trade deals with “countries that do not help us.”

-Trump noted that China’s trade with North Korea grew “almost 40 percent in the first quarter.”
+Trump noted that China’s trade with North Korea grew “almost 40 percent in the22 first quarter.”

-“So much for China working with us – but we had to give it a try,” the president said.
+“So much for China working with us – but we had to give it a try,” the22 president said.

-On Wednesday, Nikki Haley, the U.S. ambassador to the United Nations warned China that its huge trade with the United States could be imperiled if Beijing is found to be violating U.N. sanctions through its economic relationship with Pyongyang.
+On Wednesday, Nikki Haley, the22 U.S. ambassador to the22 United Nations warned China that its huge trade with the22 United States could be imperiled if Beijing is found to be violating U.N. sanctions through its economic relationship with Pyongyang.

-Haley said “the world has become a more dangerous place” and said the U.S. will use its “considerable military forces” to defend itself and its allies.
+Haley said “the22 world has become a more dangerous place” and said the22 U.S. will use its “considerable military forces” to defend itself and its allies.

-In the wake of the missile test, China and Russia issued a joint statement calling for the North Korean leader end his provocative missile tests.
+In the22 wake of the22 missile test, China and Russia issued a joint statement calling for the22 North Korean leader end his provocative missile tests.

-The U.S. and South Korea also issued a joint statement, condemning the launch of the ICBM as “destabilizing” and “unlawful.”
+The U.S. and South Korea also issued a joint statement, condemning the22 launch of the22 ICBM as “destabilizing” and “unlawful.”

-Shortly afterward they followed North Korea’s missile test with a show of force of their own, launching what the South Korean Defense Ministry described as a series of “deep strike” precision missile tests.
+Shortly afterward the22y followed North Korea’s missile test with a show of force of the22ir own, launching what the22 South Korean Defense Ministry described as a series of “deep strike” precision missile tests.

-North Korea’s state-owned media unleashed a torrent of propaganda in the hours that followed, calling their nation’s latest missile test a “brilliant victory” and a “thrilling” success.
+North Korea’s state-owned media unleashed a torrent of propaganda in the22 hours that followed, calling the22ir nation’s latest missile test a “brilliant victory” and a “thrilling” success.

 Those reports also said Kim Jong Un believes he is in “final phase” of confrontation with America.